 All good things must come to an end.
 Just like storm clouds can roll in and spoil a bright, sunny day, a dark cloud cover pattern can also signal the end of bullish stock behavior.
 This candlestick reversal pattern is one that marks the shift in control from bulls to bears, and it’s usually followed by a price downtrend.
 Failing to recognize it can really rain on your parade, especially if you’re still bullish on a stock.

 Dark cloud cover is a simple pattern that spans just three candles.
-Yet, being able to recognize it can prevent traders from incurring major losses that amount when the price begins to tumble towards a new support level.
-Here’s how to recognize a dark cloud cover, what it means and why traders can expect the share price to fall on the other side of this reversal pattern.
+Yet, being able to recognize it can prevent traders from major losses that amount when the price begins to tumble towards a new support level.
+Here’s how to recognize a dark cloud cover, what it means and why traders can expect the share price to fall on the other side of this bearish reversal pattern.

 The Formation of a Dark Cloud Cover Pattern

 Dark cloud cover occurs at the peak of a stock’s current price momentum and represents an impending downturn.
 There are three candles that make up this pattern:

 - Peak candle.
 A white candle representing the final bullish candle before the reversal.